pingcap/blog/2017-07-28-raftintikv.md

 pub fn new(config: &Config, sotre: T, peers: &[peer]) -> Result<RawNode<T>>
 ```

-We need to define Raft’s Config and then pass an implemented Storage.
+We need to define Raft's Config and then pass an implemented Storage.
 The `peers` parameter is just used for testing and it will not be passed.
 After creating the `RawNode` object, we can use Raft.
 Below are some functions that we pay attention to:

 `tick`: We use the tick function to drive Raft regularly.
 In TiKV, we call tick once every 100ms.